Lichen Planus Treatments Include:

 HOW CAN LICHEN PLANUS BE TREATED?

-Unfortunately, no treatment has been found to cure LP but thankfully in most patients it will resolve by itself within 1-2 years.
+Unfortunately, no treatment has been found to cure Lichen Planus but thankfully in most patients it will resolve by itself within 1-2 years.
 However, about 20% of patients experience a recurrence, which can be many years after the initial episode.
 The aim of treatment is therefore to control symptoms.

 FREQUENTLY ASKED QUESTIONS

-The itching is the key symptom that affects people with Lichen Planus.
+Itching is the key symptom that affects people with Lichen Planus.
 The appearance of the rash can be distressing for some, especially if it occurs in intimate areas such as the genitalia.
 Furthermore, as the skin lesions heal, darkly pigmented blemishes may appear in their place which can take months or even years to resolve, particularly in those with a darker skin tone.
-If LP occurs on the scalp it can lead to patchy hair loss which may be permanent.
+If Lichen Planus occurs on the scalp it can lead to patchy hair loss which may be permanent.
 Pitting, ridging or complete detachment of the nails eroded by LP can also look unsightly.

 - Avoid using soaps or body washes and just wash using warm water